 Gambling laws allows most such gambling activities to be provided on a non-commercial basis, without the need for permission from the local authority or the Gambling Commission, provided that relevant rules are followed.

-More detailed guidance on running small lotteries can be downloaded here:
+More detailed guidance on running small lotteries can found in the leaflet Gambling Commission – Organising small lotteries.

 If your lottery cannot be run in such a way as to fall within the definition of an "exempt lottery" you may decide to register with us to provide small society lotteries.